 3 TBSP unrefined caster sugar (or coconut sugar)

-- Whisk together the milk and vinegar and set to one side.
+Whisk together the milk and vinegar in a jug and set to one side.

-- Turn out the dough onto a floured surface.
-Sprinkle a little flour on top and roll out to a thickness of 2.5cm / 1 inch.
-Cut out the dough using a large, metal pastry cutter (7.5cm / 3 inches in diameter).
-Press down swiftly on the cutter, lift straight up and gently push out the dough circle onto the prepared tray.
-(Do not twist the cutter as you press down otherwise you will end up with funny shaped scones!)
-Repeat until all the dough is used up, gathering and re-rolling the dough scraps as needed.
+Turn out the dough onto a lightly floured surface.
+Sprinkle a little flour on top and gently roll out to a thickness of 2.5cm / 1 inch.
+Cut out the dough using a 7.5cm / 3inch metal pastry cutter.
+Press down swiftly on the cutter, lift straight up and push out the dough onto the prepared tray.
+Do not twist the cutter as you press down otherwise you will end up with funny shaped scones.
+Repeat until all the dough is used up, re-rolling the scraps as needed.

-- Bake the scones in the preheated oven for 15 minutes, until the tops are golden brown.
+Bake the scones in the preheated oven for 15 minutes, until the tops are lightly browned.
+After 10 minutes of baking, turn the tray round 180 degrees so that they brown evenly.
 Leave to cool slightly before serving.
-These scones are delicious served with a thick layer of strawberry spread.
-They are best served fresh, but will last up to 3 days in an airtight container and weeks in the freezer.
-Before freezing, I cut the scones in half so that they defrost quicker.
+They are best served fresh, but will last up to 3 days in an airtight container.
+They also freeze really well.
+(Before freezing, I cut the scones in half so that they defrost quicker).

-For a dairy free / vegan cream tea, fill the scones with strawberry spread and coconut “clotted cream” and serve with a pot of freshly brewed tea.
+For a dairy-free / vegan cream tea, fill the scones with strawberry jam and coconut “clotted cream” and serve with a pot of freshly brewed tea.

 Coconut “Clotted” Cream